Techassi/vue-youtube-iframe/README.md

 This plugin makes it easy to integrate the YouTube Iframe API into your Vue app.
 This plugin is Vue V3 compatible.

+## Notice

+⚠️ Currently rewriting this library in Typescript.
+This change **should not** introduce breaking changes, but if there are open a new issue.

 ## Usage

 ### Installation